Get a better understanding of your supply chain network and optimize your flows with the help of intelligent visualizations.

 The foundation of this approach is the Pareto principle, also called the 80–20 rule.

-Most of the time, a minority of your products (usually around 20%) make up the majority of your outbound volumes (usually around 80%).
+A minority of your products (usually around 20%) make up most of your outbound volumes (usually around 80%).

 📊 CHART 3